2018 European Championships: Broadcasting

-All of Europe's major free-to-air broadcasters televised the European Championships in 2018.
-The European Broadcasting Union, which holds the broadcast rights on all platforms, has confirmed coverage across the top five markets, BBC in the United Kingdom, ARD/ZDF in Germany, France Télévisions in France, RAI in Italy and TVE in Spain.
-Other EBU members already signed up include VRT (Belgium), HRT (Croatia), DR (Denmark), YLE (Finland), RTÉ (Ireland), NOS (Netherlands), NRK (Norway), TVP (Poland), RTP (Portugal), SRG SSR (Switzerland) and SVT (Sweden).
-The level of coverage is also enhanced by a deal with Eurosport.
-In total, over 40 EBU members have signed agreements as of April 2018.
-Discussions are ongoing with broadcasters in the remaining territories in Europe, plus other global territories like China, Japan and USA.
+All of Europe's major free-to-air broadcasters televised the European Championships in 2018, such as BBC in the United Kingdom, ARD/ZDF in Germany, France Télévisions in France, RAI in Italy and TVE in Spain.
+Other EBU members who signed up include VRT (Belgium), HRT (Croatia), DR (Denmark), YLE (Finland), RTÉ (Ireland), NOS (Netherlands), NRK (Norway), TVP (Poland), RTP (Portugal), SRG SSR (Switzerland) and SVT (Sweden).
+The level of coverage was also enhanced by a deal with Eurosport.
+In total, over 40 EBU members signed agreements as of April 2018.
+There were discussions with broadcasters in the remaining territories in Europe, plus other global territories like China, Japan and USA.

 Sponsorship

-Glasgow 2018 had five Official Partners (People Make Glasgow, Scottish Government, Strathmore Water, Spar & Eurovision) and Berlin 2018 had six Official Partners (Spar, Le Gruyère, Nike, Toyo Tires, Generali & Eurovision) with another tier of Official Supporters across the two host cities.
-Overall over 56 companies have been signed up to support the inaugural event.
+Glasgow 2018 had five official partners (People Make Glasgow, Scottish Government, Strathmore Water, Spar & Eurovision) and Berlin 2018 had six official partners (Spar, Le Gruyère, Nike, Toyo Tires, Generali & Eurovision) with another tier of official supporters across the two host cities.
+Overall over 56 companies signed up to support the inaugural event.